 A quarterly snapshot of job expansions, reductions and availability in the biotech and pharma sectors.

-Advertised biotechnology and pharmaceutical sector jobs in the job databases tracked by Nature Biotechnology were slightly down in the first quarter of 2019 (Tables 1 and 2) compared with the previous quarter (Nat.
+Advertised biotechnology and pharmaceutical sector jobs in the databases tracked by Nature Biotechnology were slightly up in the fourth quarter of 2019 (Tables 1 and 2) compared with the previous quarter (Nat.
 Biotechnol.
-37, 194, 2019).
+37, 1381, 2019).

 About this article

 Cite this article

 Francisco, M. Fourth-quarter biotech job picture.
 Nat Biotechnol 38, 247 (2020). https://doi.org/10.1038/s41587-020-0416-4